Iravum Pagalum Varum: Production

-Iravum Pagalum Varum is the directorial debut of Bala Sriram, and was produced by Balasubramaniam Periyasamy.
+Iravum Pagalum Varum is the directorial debut of Bala Sriram and was produced by Balasubramaniam Periyasamy.
 Cinematography was handled by E. Krishnasamy, and the music was composed by Dhina and lyrics written by Lalithanand.

-Soundtrack

-Reception
+Critical reception

 Malini Mannath of The New Indian Express said that the film, "despite the director’s effort to present a freshness in its screenplay and narration, fails to touch a chord".
 She called it "a case of good intention gone haywire."
 Maalai Malar and Dinamalar also gave the film negative reviews.